The Graduate: Casting

 Before Hoffman was cast, Robert Redford and Charles Grodin were among the top choices.
 Redford tested for the part of Benjamin (with Candice Bergen as Elaine), but Nichols thought Redford did not possess the underdog quality Benjamin needed.
 Grodin turned down the part at first because of the low $500/week salary offered by producer Lawrence Turman.
 Grodin was offered more money, but declined again because he did not believe he could prepare for a screen test for the film overnight.
 "If they had given me three days to prepare, I think I would have gotten the role," he said.

-Harrison Ford also auditioned for the role of Benjamin Braddock but was turned down.

 Burt Ward was informally offered Hoffman's role, but was already committed to the role of Robin in the Batman television series.

-Jack Nicholson, Steve McQueen, Anthony Perkins, Warren Beatty, George Peppard, George Hamilton, Keir Dullea, Brandon deWilde and Michael Parks were also considered for the role of Benjamin Braddock.
+Harrison Ford also auditioned for the role of Benjamin, but was turned down.
+Jack Nicholson, Steve McQueen, Anthony Perkins, Warren Beatty, George Peppard, George Hamilton, Keir Dullea, Brandon deWilde and Michael Parks were also considered for the role.

 Ronald Reagan was considered for the part of Benjamin's father Mr. Braddock, which eventually went to William Daniels.
-Nichols cast Gene Hackman as Mr. Robinson, but he was later fired after a few days of rehearsals; he was replaced by Murray Hamilton.
+Nichols cast Gene Hackman as Mr. Robinson, but he was fired after a few days of rehearsals; he was replaced by Murray Hamilton.
 Many years later, Hackman said that being fired from the film still hurt him.

 Despite playing mother and daughter, Anne Bancroft and Katharine Ross were only eight years apart in age.
 Bancroft and Hoffman differed less than six.